Support Athens by Locals!

 Within 45-50 minutes, you can reach the Santorini airport (JTR) from the Athens International Airport (ATH).

-Santorini airport is relatively very small and can often be found over-crowded during peak season.
+Santorini Airport is relatively small and can often be overcrowded during peak season.

 Unfortunately, there’s only a single baggage carousel operating at the Santorini airport, thus you must be mindful of your baggage.

-In any case, it’s best to pre-book a rental car or bus service, in case you haven’t, you can easily find numerous buses and taxis just outside the airport.
+In any case, it’s best to pre-book a rental car or bus service; if you haven’t, you can easily find numerous buses and taxis just outside the airport.

-The average time duration of respective flights are mentioned below:
+The average time duration of respective flights is mentioned below: